-- By attaching a disclosure statement to its income tax return for a reportable transaction for each tax year its income tax liability is affected by its participation in the transaction and - For the first tax year a disclosure statement is attached to its tax return, by sending a copy of the disclosure statement to the Internal Revenue Service, LM:PFTG:OTSA, Large & Mid-Size Business Division, 1111 Constitution Ave., NW, Washington, DC 20224.
+Tax shelter disclosure statement.
+For each reportable tax shelter transaction entered into prior to January 1, 2003, in which the corporation participated, directly or indirectly, the corporation must attach a disclosure statement to its return for each tax year that its Federal income tax liability is affected by its participation in the transaction.
+In addition, for the first tax year a disclosure statement is attached to its return, the corporation must send a copy of the disclosure statement to the Internal Revenue Service, LM:PFTG:OTSA, Large & Mid-Size Business Division, 1111 Constitution Ave., NW, Washington, DC 20224.
+If a transaction becomes a reportable transaction after the corporation files its return, it must attach a statement to the following year's return (whether or not its tax liability is affected for that year).
+The corporation is considered to have indirectly participated if it participated as a partner in a partnership or if it knows or has reason to know that the tax benefits claimed were derived from a reportable transaction.